ncbui/anaconda-game/README.md

 ## NPC Movement

-The Snake NPC uses obstacle detection to find the shortest path to nearby food.
+The Snake NPC identifies the nearest food pellet and moves towards it.
+It uses obstacle detection to change direction on its way there.

 Food Detection:
 - on each move, find the nearest pellet